weebum/LSTF-Linear/README.md

 3. Concatenated input to xFormers and unpacked the inputs to measure flops.

 ## Notice
-0. Unzip the TSF benchmark dataset into *dataset* directory.
+0. Make *dataset* directory and Unzip the TSF benchmark dataset into the *dataset* directory.

 1. Bash commands